raineorshine/npm-check-updates/README.md

 History
 --------------

+- 1.2
+  - Print currently installed and latest package version in addition to semantic versions
+  - Fixed bug where extra whitespace in package.json may prevent automatic upgrade
 - 1.1
   - Added option to check global packages for updates: -g switch
   - Now also checks and upgrades devDependencies in package.json